Quality Selection in Two-Sided Markets: A Constrained Price Discrimination Approach: Two-Sided Market Model 2: Sellers Choose Prices

 Let $C = \{(p(G_{1}) ,\mathbb{E}_{\lambda _{G_{1}}}(X)) ,\ldots ,(p(G_{n}),\mathbb{E}_{\lambda _{G_{n}}}(X))) \} \in \varphi ^{P}(I)$ where $L(I)=\{G_{1},\ldots,G_{n}\}$.
 Consider the (implementable) information structure $I'=\{B_{2} , \ldots , B_{n} \} $.
 Then

 \end{corollary}

 We also show that when $F(m)m$ is concave and $I_{o}$ is implementable, the optimal information structure is $I_{o}$, i.e., the platform reveals all the information it has about the sellers' quality.
-The proof of the following Corollary follows from Theorem \ref{thm: Bertrand} and Proposition \ref{Prop: local}.
+The proof of the following Corollary follows from Theorem \ref{thm: Bertrand} and Proposition \ref{Prop: localA}.
+Other local results that compare only two specific information structures can be obtained by applying Proposition \ref{Prop: localA}.

 \begin{corollary} Assume that $I_{o}$ is implementable.
 Let $C_{o} = \{(p(A_{1}) ,\mathbb{E}_{\lambda _{A_{1}}}(X)) ,\ldots ,(p(A_{l}),\mathbb{E}_{\lambda _{A_{l}}}(X)) \} \in \varphi ^{P}(I_{o})$.
 Suppose that $F(m)m$ is concave on Then the optimal information structure is $I_{o}$.